TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- store std::atomic<bool> next to sound_buffer in loaded_sounds_map
 			- set it to false whenever definition changes or it is to be loaded
 			- check if future is implemented same way

-- find closest point pairs for fish?
-	- firstly determine if the setting of the new npo node isn't actually the bottleneck
-	- tho probably it's the false positives

-- Note: drone sound (sentience sounds overall) will be calculated exactly as the firing engine sound
-	- Sentience humming caches
-	- These don't need their playing pos synchronized

 - Probably somehow disallow arbitrary inferring of relational cache?
 	- There was some unresolved crash problem with this.